 Let me start by saying that leeks (along with shallots) happen to be one of my very favorite parts of the gorgeous world of onions.
 So I am truly happy to be spreading the leek gospel.
-Once you start cooking with leeks, you will always want to have them in your fridge.
+Once you start cooking with this vegetable, you will always want to have them in your fridge.

 All About Leeks

 Leeks are a member of the Allium family, which is essentially the onion family, and can really be used in any way that you would use an onion….which as you surely know is lots and lots of ways.